liquidcronos/praeflexbot_website/_docs/about_sim.md

 The Matlab simulation offers a full library of all assembly pieces of the TriPed.
 Its goal is to aid in the design of walking experiments for the robot but also to help teach people about robotics and robotics simulation.

-For this purpose, the simulation is made completely open-source to allow robotics enthusiasts to play around with a real robot simulation.
+For this purpose, the simulation is completely open-source to allow robotics enthusiasts to play around with it.
-It also comes with a variety of demonstrations and tutorials to help people understand how to program and develop a real robot.
+It also comes with several demonstrations and tutorials to help people understand how to program and develop a real robot.

 You can download the simulation by clicking on the image below: